 All SJSU students participating in study abroad are required to enroll in the Smart Traveler Enrollment Program (STEP).

-STEP is a free service from the U.S. Department of State to allow U.S. citizens and nationals traveling abroad to enroll their time abroad with the nearest U.S. Embassy or Consulate.
-By registering, the U.S. Embassy will know how to reach you in the event of an emergency (natural disaster, civil unrest, etc.) and could assist if an evacuation becomes necessary.
+STEPis a free service from the U.S. Department of State to allow U.S. citizens and nationals traveling abroad to register their time abroad with the nearest U.S. Embassy or Consulate.
+By registering, the U.S. Embassy will know how to reach students in the event of an emergency (natural disaster, civil unrest, etc.) and could assist if an evacuation becomes necessary.
 STEP is also a resource for family to reach students in the event of an emergency, in case communications are interrupted.
 Additionally, students will receive important informational emails from the Embassy about safety conditions in their host country.

-We require that every student register themselves with STEP prior to departure.
+We require that every student participating in a program outside of the U.S. register themselves with STEP prior to departure.